LeLunZ/pymoodle-jku-linz/README.md

 ### Dependencies

 - argcomplete: Is for commandline auto completion.
+- cryptography: To encrypt cookies/session key with the users password.
 - html2markdown: Converts HTML from Moodle to Markdown
 - [keyring](https://pypi.org/project/keyring/): Saves your password secure locally. (on windows called Credential Locker)